mobizt/FirebaseClient/README.md

 📖 Async Firebase Client library for Arduino Documentation.

-This library is the `REST APIs Firebase Client` that supports the following `Firebase Products` and `Google Cloud Product`.
+This library is the `REST APIs Firebase Client` that supports the following `Firebase Products` and `Google Cloud Products`.

 - `Firebase Realtime Database`
 - `Cloud Firestore Database`